 It's important to learn about ingredients in foods.
-Many packaged foods can contain gluten even if the ingredients don't include wheat, rye or barley.
-Ingredients such as modified food starch, malt or soy sauce also contain gluten.
-The following are some common processed foods that may contain gluten.
+Many packaged foods can contain gluten, which people with celiac disease must avoid, even if the ingredients don't include wheat, rye or barley.
+Ingredients such as modified food starch, malt or soy sauce also may contain gluten.
+The following are some common items that may contain gluten.

 - Bouillon cubes